 The Company currently has no ongoing source of revenue and, as such, is dependent upon the issuance of new equity to finance its ongoing obligations and to advance its exploration properties.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and development of its projects with the possible loss of such properties.
 The Company provided an indemnification to subscribers of flow-through shares in an amount equal to the income tax that would be payable by subscribers in the event, and as a consequence, of the Company not incurring and renouncing qualifying expenditures as required under the subscription agreement.
 The Company is liable for any tax that will be payable by subscribers as a result of not incurring certain qualifying expenditures by December 31, 2012.
-A provision of \$233,730 has been accrued at June 30, 2016 (December 31, 2015 - \$233,730).
+A provision of \$233,730 has been accrued at September 30, 2016 (December 31, 2015 - \$233,730).

-As at June 30, 2016, the Company had a working capital deficiency of \$205,475 as compared to a working capital deficiency of \$170,666 at December 31, 2015.
-Included in the working capital deficiency at June 30, 2016 are \$13,302 of payables and accrued liabilities from operating activities, as well as the \$233,730 provision representing estimated amounts to indemnify certain flow-through subscribers as a result of the Company not incurring certain qualifying expenditures by December 31, 2012.
-Based on the working capital deficiency at June 30, 2016 (which includes the indemnification provision), the Company currently does not have sufficient resources to finance operating and exploration activities through its 2016 fiscal year, conditions which raise significant doubt about the Company's ability to continue as a going concern.
-The Company is assessing opportunities to address the issue of liquidity.
+As at September 30, 2016, the Company had working capital of \$140,080 as compared to a working capital deficiency of \$170,666 at December 31, 2015.
+Included in the working capital at September 30, 2016 are \$14,811 of payables and accrued liabilities from operating activities (December 31, 2015 - \$18,677), as well as the \$233,730 provision representing estimated amounts to indemnify certain flow-through subscribers as a result of the Company not incurring certain qualifying expenditures by December 31, 2012.